Health Insurance for Your Pregnancy

 Health Insurance for your pregnancy

-If you are pregnant or planning to become pregnant, health insurance is more important than ever.
 Health insurance will help cover prenatal care, birth and pediatric care and immunizations for your baby.
-With the new changes under the Affordable Care Act, most people are required to have health insurance.
+With the Affordable Care Act, most people are required to have health insurance.
 If your employer does not provide insurance, you can buy your own individual health plan during open enrollment or outside of open enrollment if you experience a qualifying event.
 You are able to purchase an individual health plan through:

 - Washington Healthplanfinder - A new online marketplace, where you can compare health plans, find free or low-cost plans, or get help paying for your plan, depending on your income.

 - Or directly from a health insurance company.

 Washington Apple Health for Pregnancy (also known as Medicaid) is available for pregnant women who live in Washington and meet the income requirements.
 Washington Apple Health provides free prenatal medical, emergency dental, limited vision coverage and mental health benefits.
 Learn more about Washington Apple Health for your pregnancy and see if you qualify.

 Shopping for health insurance can be confusing but WithinReach is here to help.
 Our friendly, local, and knowledgeable staff can help you understand and apply for health insurance based on your needs and budget.
 Call the WithinReach Family Health Hotline at 1-800-322-2588 today to get started.